 The basic principle of gaining weight is to eat more calories than your body needs on a regular basis.
 This forces the body to adapt and grow, either by storing more fat or building more muscle, typically performing a mix of both.
 Our target is to eat 200-500 calories over our maintenance level while optimising our macronutrient intake and training, which will allow us to gain weight gradually and without putting on an unnecessary amount of fat.

 You can estimate your daily maintenance calorie level using a number of calculators and apps, which will give you a rough idea of what to work from.
 Once you have this, you should begin to monitor your food intake carefully and track how much weight you’re gaining.
-If it’s over a pound per week while eating at 500 calorie over your estimated maintenance level, cut back on calories a little and measure it again the next week.
+If it’s over a pound per week while eating at 500 calories over your estimated maintenance level, cut back on calories a little and measure it again the next week.
 If your weight isn’t going up you need to eat more, so adjust your intake and track it again.

 Optimising Your Macronutrients